 The Center for Public Health Preparedness and Research has a strong focus on public health systems research and public health practice.
-In 2008, it was awarded one of nine Preparedness and Emergency Response Research Center (PERRC) grants from CDC in 2008.
-The Emory PERRC focuses on the comparative analysis of public health systems to produce practical and sustainable outcomes that serve to improve our nation's public health systems in the event of a disaster.
-With funding through 2015, the Emory PERRC has analyzed state and local health departments' systems of preparedness and identified factors that affect a community's ability to successfully respond to a crisis with public health consequences.
+In 2008, it was awarded one of nine Preparedness and Emergency Response Research Center (PERRC) grants from CDC.
+The Emory PERRC focused on the comparative analysis of public health systems to produce practical and sustainable outcomes to improve our nation's public health systems in the event of a disaster.
+With funding through 2015, the Emory PERRC analyzed state and local health departments' systems of preparedness and identified factors that affect a community's ability to successfully respond to a crisis with public health consequences.
 Work products and research findings of the Emory PERRC-funded studies can be found here: Archives

-A predominant theme across the Center's research is infectious diseases.
-Research topics have included emerging and zoonotic diseases, multi drug resistant tuberculosis, pandemic influenza, anthrax, small pox, Q-fever, Leptospirosis, and West Nile Virus.
+Since its inception, a predominant theme across the Center's research has been infectious diseases.
+Research topics have included emerging and zoonotic diseases, multidrug-resistant tuberculosis, pandemic influenza, anthrax, smallpox, Q-fever, Leptospirosis and West Nile Virus.
 Most recently, the Center has focused on Legionnaires' disease, Super Bowl LIII preparedness, Zika Virus Disease and 2019 coronavirus (Covid-19).
-The Center has also worked to strengthen public health surveillance for infectious diseases and has demonstrated underutilization of diagnostic test for pathogen identification.
+The Center has also worked to strengthen public health surveillance for infectious diseases and has demonstrated underutilization of diagnostic tests for pathogen identification.